Super Bowl XXXIII: Broadcasting

-With this appearance, the Broncos became the first team to play in Super Bowls televised on all four major broadcast networks in the United States.
-CBS televised the Broncos' losses in Super Bowls XII, XXI, and XXIV (and later their Super Bowl 50 victory), ABC their loss in Super Bowl XXII, and NBC their win in Super Bowl XXXII.
-The Pittsburgh Steelers became the second with their appearance in Super Bowl XLV, the New York Giants the third with their appearance in Super Bowl XLVI, the San Francisco 49ers the fourth with their appearance in Super Bowl LIV, and the Los Angeles Rams the fifth with their appearance in Super Bowl LVI.

-The starting lineups were shown using a virtual television.
-To television viewers, it appeared as if the end zone opened up and a giant television came up out of the ground.
-The virtual television displayed video announcing the starting lineups.
-The virtual television effect was provided by PVI Virtual Media Services using their L-VIS virtual graphics system.

 Counterprogramming

 During halftime, USA Network aired a special edition of WWF Sunday Night Heat called Halftime Heat featuring a match between The Rock and Mankind for the WWF Championship in an Empty Arena Match that took place in Arizona and had been taped five days before.
 Mankind won the title, just seven days after losing it to The Rock at the Royal Rumble.

 FoxSports.com also ran an online-only Internet halftime show, Webcast live from South Beach Miami, and hosted by then-Fox Sports Net anchorman Keith Olbermann.
 This halftime show was sponsored by Victoria's Secret and available exclusively in Windows Media Player.
 Viewer questions were solicited via the FoxSports.com website.

 Entertainment

 Pregame ceremonies

 The pregame show, narrated by actress Tori Spelling, depicted the adventure of a Caribbean cruise from its festive departure to its journey to exotic destinations.
 The show included a performance by KISS, along with their trademark elaborate costumes and theatrical pyrotechnics.

 Cher later sang the U.S. national anthem.

 To honor the 40th anniversary of the 1958 NFL Championship, also known as "The Greatest Game Ever Played", the following participants of that game appeared during the coin toss ceremony: Raymond Berry, Lenny Moore, Jim Parker, Art Donovan, Gino Marchetti, Frank Gifford, Roosevelt Brown, Don Maynard, Sam Huff, and Tom Landry, the defensive coordinator of the New York Giants.
 Weeb Ewbank, head coach of the Baltimore Colts in that game, was also scheduled to appear, but died November 17, 1998.